Hello

 The Gusii Mwalimu Sacco bought 400,000 shares at Sh20 each enabling the loan to be dispensed with.

-The new entrants then began to allegedly singularly run the affairs of Gumico Sacco on June 15, 1990.
+The new entrants then began to allegedly singularly run the affairs of Gumico on June 15, 1990.

-In 2017, Gumico sacco filed an application before Justice David Majanja at the Kisii High Court, seeking a declaration that the alleged dissolution of the sacco vide gazette notice no.3586 of June 10, 1998, was irregular, never took place and was not in accordance with provisions of the Company Act CAP 486 Laws of Kenya (Repealed).
+In 2017, Gumico filed an application before Justice David Majanja at the Kisii High Court, seeking a declaration that the alleged dissolution of the company vide gazette notice no.3586 of June 10, 1998, was irregular, never took place and was not in accordance with provisions of the Company Act CAP 486 Laws of Kenya (Repealed).

 Justice Majanja had also found out that actions wanting to restore the company to the registrar would have been initiated within 10 years from the time of the publication of the Gazette Notice, which was published on June 26, 1998.